Fossj117/fossj117.github.io/_posts/2023-02-19-sidwalk-poems.md

 comments: true
 ---

 I was thinking about making a submission to the [Cambridge Sidewalk Poetry Contest](https://www.cambridgema.gov/arts/Programs/sidewalkpoetry).
 The winning poems are stamped in concrete as part of the city's sidwalk repair program.
-Here are a few silly poems I came up with:
+Here are a few silly poems I came up with that seemed good for sidewalks.
+A first untitled one:

 <p class="poem">
 Can’t tell you where the sidewalk ends,<br>